KDE/mangonel/README.md

 The default global shortcut to show Mangonel is `CTR+ALT+Space`, you can change this in the KDE4 system settings.

 Mangonel came to be because I started to really mis [Katapult][].
-I loved Katapult for its simplicity and speed.
-Those are two points I really can't find in KRunner.
+I loved Katapult for its simplicity and speed, those are two points I really can't find in KRunner.

 # Installation.